sipherr/depression/README.md

 - black tea- check the ingredients. buy loose leaf if possible
 - green tea- check the ingredients. buy loose leaf if possible

+## Alcohol – not for the first month.
+I can kinda handle it, but lots of people can’t.
+- vodka
+- bourbon and American Whiskey labeled “straight” whiskey

 # Sleep
 You need a regular sleep routine

 # Hygene
 - brush your teeth twice a day
 - Shower atleast once a day
-- Do not avoid going to the doctor (
+- Do not avoid going to the doctor (untreated hemeroids...ya fun right, lol)

-## Alcohol – not for the first month.
-I can kinda handle it, but lots of people can’t.
-- vodka
-- bourbon and American Whiskey labeled “straight” whiskey
+- Take pride in how you look (New clothes that fit)

 # Schedule & Routine
 Structure and routine are very important in overcoming depression.